Roshr2211/Roshr2211/README.md

 # A little about Me
 - 👋 Heyya, this is Roshni here;)
 -  I have a penchant for turning coffee into code.
 When I'm not typing away, you can catch me watching anime.
 - 👀 I'm a rlly curious being.
-Currently wound myself in learning a few tech stuff.
+Currently wound myself in learning.

 <p align="left">